Porsche 911 (classic): 2.0-litre / O, A and B series (1964–1969)

+was added to 911L (901/04, Weber 40IDA3C) as an option for MY1967.

+The 911L was also fitted with the ventilated brake discs from the S model and was the top version available in North America (901/14 for manual, 901/17 for Sportomatic in Canada/US), where the 911S could not meet emission requirements.

-The Targa version, with a stainless steel-clad roll bar, appeared the same year.
-Porsche had feared the U.S. National Highway Traffic Safety Administration (NHTSA) would outlaw fully open convertibles, an important market for the 356.
-It was equipped with a removable roof panel and a removable plastic rear window (although a fixed glass version was offered alongside from 1968).
+The Targa version, with a stainless steel-clad roll bar, appeared also for MY1967.
+Porsche feared the U.S. National Highway Traffic Safety Administration (NHTSA) would outlaw fully open convertibles, an important market for the 356.
+It was equipped with a removable roof panel and a removable plastic rear window (a fixed glass version was offered alongside from MY1968).

-The name "Targa" – plate or plaque in Italian – came from the Targa Florio sports car road race in Sicily, in which Porsche had scored seven victories since 1956, with four more to come through 1973.
-This last in the subsequently discontinued event is especially notable as it was won with a 911 Carrera RS against prototypes entered by Italian factories of Ferrari and Alfa Romeo.
+The name "Targa" – plate or plaque in Italian – came from the Targa Florio road race in Sicily, in which Porsche had scored seven victories since 1956, with four more to come through 1973.
+This last in the subsequently discontinued event is especially notable as it was won with a production 911 Carrera RS (F series) against prototypes entered by Italian factories of Ferrari and Alfa Romeo.